$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Related Literature

 holds true for all $S$-sparse vectors $\vec{z} \in \R^N$. \end{definition} Supposed that $\A$ fulfills the $\vec{D}$-RIP with constant $\delta < 0.08$, it was shown in~\cite{candes2011csdict} that any minimizer $\solu \in \R^n$ of \refabpnoiseless{\noiseparam}{\aop} with $\aop \coloneqq \vec{D}^\T$ obeys

 where $C_0,C_1 > 0$ are numerical constants and $\sigma_S(\aop \grtr)_1$ denotes the best $S$-term approximation error of the coefficient vector $\aop\grtr$.
 This result was the starting point of several generalizations and refinements: For instance, \cite{foucart2014} has extended the above setup to arbitrary frames and Weibull matrices, incorporating an adapted robust null space property.
-The work \cite{liu2012} modifies the concept of $\vec{D}$-RIP in a such way that \eqref{eq:intro:anabp} can be applied to arbitrary dual operators of frames.
-Several achievement towards practical applicability were also made by \cite{krahmer2015}, allowing for structured measurements if a certain incoherence condition on the dictionary $\vec{D}$ and the subsampled measurement matrix is satisfied.
-Interestingly, guarantees of a similar flavor were even proven in an infinite-dimensional setting by \cite{poon2017}, using different proof techniques.
+The work \cite{liu2012} modifies the concept of $\vec{D}$-RIP in such a way that \eqref{eq:intro:anabp} can be applied to arbitrary dual operators of frames.
+Several achievements towards practical applicability were also made by \cite{krahmer2015}, allowing for structured measurements if a certain incoherence condition on the dictionary $\vec{D}$ and the subsampled sensing matrix is satisfied.
+Guarantees of a similar flavor were unified in a general framework~\cite{Lee2018Ana} and even proven in an infinite-dimensional setting~\cite{poon2017}, both using different proof techniques.
+Finally, results involving the $\vec{D}$-RIP were also obtained for various modifications of the analysis basis pursuit \eqref{eq:intro:anabp}, e.g., see \cite{Lin2014ana,Shen2015ana,Tan2014ana}.

-Regarding the measurement model of this work (Model~\ref{model:results:setup:meas}), it has turned out that a standard Gaussian matrix $\A \in \R^{m \times n}$ fulfills the $\vec{D}$-RIP with high probability provided that the number of observations obeys $m \gtrsim S \cdot \log (N/S)$.
+Regarding the measurement model of this work (Model~\ref{model:results:setup:meas}), it has turned out that a standard Gaussian matrix $\A \in \R^{m \times n}$ fulfills the $\vec{D}$-RIP with high probability provided that the number of observations obeys $m \gtrsim S \cdot \log (e \cdot N/S)$.
 In this case, we again obtain a uniform error bound of the form \eqref{eq:disc:error}.
 A similar sampling rate for Gaussian measurements was also recently achieved by Kabanava and Rauhut in~\cite{kabanava2015}.
 Their proof is however based on yet another statistical tool, namely a modified version of \emph{Gordon's Escape Through a Mesh}---note that we also make use of this fundamental principle in Theorem~\ref{thm:prelim:framework:minsingval}.
-In a nutshell, the first (non-uniform) guarantee of \cite{kabanava2015} reads as follows: Given $\grtr \in \R^n$ with $\lnorm{\aop\grtr}[0] \leq S$, a Gaussian measurement matrix $\A \in \R^{m \times n}$ satisfying
+In a nutshell, the first (non-uniform) guarantee of \cite{kabanava2015} reads as follows: Given $\grtr \in \R^n$ with $\lnorm{\aop\grtr}[0] \leq S$, a Gaussian sensing matrix $\A \in \R^{m \times n}$ satisfying

 enables recovery of $\grtr$ via~\eqref{eq:intro:anabpnoiseless} with probability at least $1-\varepsilon$.
 It is worth mentioning that, compared to \eqref{eq:disc:error}, this bound does not involve any unspecified numerical constants.
 Moreover, by introducing a generalized null space property, the statement of \eqref{eq:disc:kabanava} can be even extended to uniform recovery \cite[Thm.~9]{kabanava2015}.